 Colombia: Economic Overview and Strategic Outlook

-Colombia stands out as one of Latin America’s most dynamic and stable economies, combining strategic geographic access, robust industrial diversity, and steady growth potential.
-With a GDP of $419 billion in 2024 and projected annual growth of 3.1% through 2030, the country has positioned itself as a leading hub for nearshoring, technology, and sustainable industrial development in the region.
+Colombia stands out as one of Latin America’s most strategically positioned economies, combining geographic access, industrial diversity, and medium-term growth potential.
+With a GDP of approximately USD 418.8 billion in 2024, the country continues to strengthen its role as a platform for logistics, services, technology, energy, infrastructure, and industrial development in the region.

 Key Economic Indicators

-Colombia ranks among the top four economies in the region, alongside Brazil, Mexico, and Chile.
-Its economic stability, strategic reforms, and emerging innovation ecosystem are positioning it as a preferred base for European, Asian, and North American companies seeking reliable entry points to the Latin American market.
+Colombia ranks among the largest economies in Latin America, alongside Brazil, Mexico, Argentina and Chile.
+Its strategic location, diversified productive base, service sector growth and emerging innovation ecosystem are positioning it as an increasingly relevant base for European, Asian and North American companies seeking access to the Latin American market.

 Colombia: Macroeconomic Positioning and Performance Context 2025